pkalivas/radiate/docs/source/engine/index.md

 1. **No stopping limit**: an engine with no [limit](limits.md) attached runs forever in Rust (you must `break`/`return` or attach one) and raises immediately in Python (at least one `Limit` is mandatory there).
 2. **Reusing a consumed Rust engine**: `.iter()` consumes the `GeneticEngine` — once you've built an `EngineRuntime` from it, that engine value is gone. `run(closure)` doesn't consume it, so it's safe to call more than once.
 3. **Assuming Python's `.run()` resumes**: Python's `Engine` is a reusable *builder*, not a live engine — every `.run()` call constructs a fresh engine from scratch.
 See [Runtime](runtime.md) for the Rust/Python distinction.
 4. **Materializing a `Generation` you don't need**: a stop condition that has to inspect the actual per-generation result (a custom callback, or an actual loop over each generation) forces a fresh clone every generation.
-If you only want the final result, drive the stop condition with [`Limit`s](limits.md) instead and skip the per-generation cost entirely — see [Runtime](runtime.md) for exactly which calls stay on the cheap path in each language.
+If you only want the final result, drive the stop condition with [`Limit`s](limits.md) instead and skip the per-generation cost entirely — see [Runtime](runtime.md) for the Rust/Python calls that take each path.

 ---